Current Projects & Events

 Forres was one of the Pathfinder projects as part of the development of the NHS Grampian Health and Care Framework.
 Work began in 2010, and since then a number of key working groups have been established to take forward work in the Forres area.

-Building work for the new Health and Care Centre in Forres is underway, with the building due to be open to the public from May 2014.
+Building work for the new Health and Care Centre in Forres is underway and the centre will open in Summer 2014.

 Unscheduled care is sometimes referred to as unplanned, urgent care or emergency care.
 Unscheduled care is care which cannot reasonably be foreseen or planned in advance.
 This can occur at any time, and services must be available 24 hours a day, seven days a week.
 Unscheduled care by definition is urgent with the need to take action at the time of contact with services.
 Unscheduled care is a key priority in NHS Grampian.
 NHS Grampian is committed to delivering excellence by organising its resources around the person's needs which results in delivering person-centred care at the right time, at the right place and by the right professional/team.